ONLINE EVENT DECEMBER 12, 2020

 Cynthia Ling Lee instigates queer, postcolonial, and feminist-of-color interventions in the field of body-based performance.
 Her interdisciplinary choreography has been presented at venues such as Dance Theater Workshop (New York), East West Players (Los Angeles), SZENE Salzburg (Salzburg), Taman Ismail Marzuki (Jakarta), and Chandra-Mandapa: Spaces (Chennai).
 Cynthia was the recipient of a Thomas J. Watson Fellowship, an Asia-Pacific Performing Arts Exchange Fellowship, and a Hellman Fellowship.
 Cynthia is an associate professor of dance in the Department of Theater Arts at UC Santa Cruz and a member of the Post Natyam Collective. www.cynthialinglee.com

-Tot Onyx.
-New solo project of Japanese duo group A’s Tommi Tokyo.
+Tot Onyx is a new solo project of Japanese duo group A’s Tommi Tokyo.
 Formed in 2012, group A has explored the possibilities in breaking the preconceptions of live performance, attempted to subvert the boundary between musical performance and performance art incorporating use of the body, live-painting, noise, acoustics, and poetry in their formative performances.
 Frequent collaborations with visual artists, dancers, and scenographers of different practices is one of the crucial processes in her experimentation both of sound and performance.

 Gabriel Saloman is a multidisciplinary artist, musician, writer and educator based in Santa Cruz (USA), who works in sound, text, visual mediums and socially collaborative forms.
 In addition to his work as a soloist he has worked in many, many collaborations including Yellow Swans, Red76, The STAG Library, Company 605 and Action at a Distance.
 He is currently a PhD candidate in the History of Consciousness Department at UC Santa Cruz where he is researching the relationships between noise and power.